ARRL

 This means that he is listening 5 to 15 kHz above his transmitting frequency.

 Spreading the pileup in this fashion is known as working split.
 To make this work, you need to understand how to place your transceiver into the split frequency mode.
-Most modern radios have to variable frequency oscillators (VFOs) that you use to set your frequency.
+Most modern radios have two variable frequency oscillators (VFOs) that you use to set your frequency.
 These separate VFOs are usually labeled A and B. When you place your radio in the SPLIT mode, you transmit on one VFO frequency and listen on the other.
 The trick is making sure that you don’t have them reversed.
-Transmitting on the DX station’s transmit frequency is a major no-no when he is working split!
-Instead, you want your “receive” VFO tuned to his transmit frequency while you call somewhere in his listening range with your “transmit” VFO.

 Your best chance of making contact in a pileup is when the DX station is working split.
-You can analyze his operating patterns and pick a transmit frequency that gives you the greatest chance of being heard.
-Even though the DX operators says he is listening between 14190 and 14210 kHz, does he seem to favor a certain portion of that range?
-Listen carefully and you may detect a pattern that will give you the edge!
+You can analyze their operating patterns and pick a transmit frequency that gives you the greatest chance of being heard.